copper187/libcbg/README.md

 ### V3.0.0 Update

-* AVX2 and AVX512 assembly optimization.
+* AVX2 and AVX512 assembly optimize.
 * New method for transform pixels.

 ## Version 2.x